Trump says the US military again targeted a boat allegedly carrying drugs from Venezuela

 Trump did not specify whether Tren de Aragua was also the target of Monday's strike.

+The Venezuelan government did not immediately respond to a request for comment on the reported strike.

-The Trump administration has railed specifically against Venezuelan Nicolas Maduro for the scourge of illegal drugs in U.S. communities.
+The Trump administration has railed specifically against Venezuelan President Nicolás Maduro for the scourge of illegal drugs in U.S. communities.

+Maduro during a press conference earlier on Monday lashed out at the U.S. government, accusing the Trump administration of using drug trafficking accusations as an excuse for a military operation whose intentions are “to intimidate and seek regime change” in the South American country.

+Maduro also repudiated what he described as a weekend operation in which 18 Marines raided a Venezuelan fishing boat in the Caribbean.

 “We’re not going to have a cartel, operating or masquerading as a government, operating in our own hemisphere,” Rubio said.